 - a.
 Admitting Privileges: A patient may be admitted to the hospital only by a practitioner on the Medical Staff with admitting privileges. - b.
-Admitting Diagnosis: Except in an emergency, no patient will be admitted to the hospital until a provisional diagnosis or valid reason for admission has been written in the medical record.
+Admitting Diagnosis: Except in an emergency, no patient will be admitted to the hospital until a provisional diagnosis or valid reason for admission has been entered in the medical record.
 In the case of emergency, such statement will be recorded as soon as possible. - c.
-Admission Procedure: Admissions must be scheduled with the Hospital's Patient Access Department.
+Admission Procedure: Admissions must be scheduled through the Hospital's designated admitting process.
 A bed will be assigned based upon the medical condition of the patient and the availability of hospital staff and services.
-Except in an emergency, the attending practitioner or designee shall contact the Hospital's Admitting Department to ascertain whether there is an available bed.
+Except in an emergency, the attending practitioner or designee shall contact the Hospital's Transfer Center to ascertain whether there is an available bed.